What Is Cost Variance? Formula, Types, & Examples

 VAC = BAC – EAC

-Much like CV, VAC can also be positive, negative or zero.
+Much like CV, VAC can also be positive, zero, or negative.
 Here’s how to interpret the results:

 • Negative VAC — the project will go over the planned budget.